 - A. A Development Review Manual shall been adopted by the Village Council.
 All applicable information in this manual complies with Florida Statutes.
 The manual is available on-line and a hard copy is located with the Planning and Zoning Division.
 This manual provides the types of applications, the required documents to supplement the applications, the specific criteria that shall justify application consideration, and other helpful references such as the fee schedule, process flowcharts, etc. - B. All development applications submitted by a property owner, interested party or agent shall be submitted on a form provided by the Planning and Zoning Division.
-Applications initiated by staff shall be required to complete the application and provide all necessary documentation required for consideration. - C. All applications that require public meeting/hearings and all Site Plans/Amendments shall be required to schedule a pre-applications meeting with the DM.
+Staff shall be required to complete the application and provide all necessary documentation required for consideration for all applications initiated by staff. - C. All applications that require public meeting/hearings and all Site Plans/Amendments shall be required to schedule a pre-application meeting with the DM prior to the in-take meeting.
 The DM will determine if other department representatives should be in attendance in the pre-application meeting based on the type of application. - 1.
-A pre-application summary shall be prepared by the DM and provided to the applicant within five (5) business days providing the results, concerns, and general process required. - 2.
+A pre-application summary shall be prepared by the DM and be provided to the applicant within five (5) business days setting forth the results, concerns, and general process required. - 2.
 The pre-application summary is valid for six (6) months.
-If the application does not submit the applications related to the pre-application summary within the validation period, a new pre-application meeting is required. - D. All applications that require public meeting/hearings and all Site Plans/Amendments shall be required to schedule an In-take meeting in order to submit the applications.
+If the applicant does not submit the applications, at an in-take meeting, related to the pre-application summary within the validation period, a new pre-application meeting is required. - D. All applications that require public meeting/hearings and all Site Plans/Amendments shall be required to schedule an In-take meeting in order to submit the applications.
 Multiple applications may be submitted at the same meeting.
 An application shall be deemed sufficient or insufficient by the DM at the in-take meeting.
-If the application is not sufficient for submittal, it will be returned to the applicant, in it's entirely, for corrections and a new in-take meeting will be required.
-Sufficiently shall include, but is not limited to, the following:
+If the application is not sufficient for submittal, it will be returned to the applicant, in its entirely, for corrections and a new in-take meeting will be required.
+Sufficiency shall include, but is not limited to, the following: